LorenzoCorbella74/my-deno-ollama-chat/README.md

 ```

 ## Build
-To build the project, run the following command:
+To build the project in an executable run the following command:

 ```bash
 #macOS